 Create a Compelling Painting Offer

 Everyone loves a good incentive, that’s why offering a compelling promotion is the key to gaining traction with your Facebook ad.
 Do you have existing promotions that you’re already running and want to promote on social media?
 Is there a Facebook-exclusive offer available to customers?
-Creating a compelling incentive is one of the best ways to make your social media ads more successful.
+Creating a compelling incentive is one of the best ways to make your social media ads more successful so you can get more leads and send more painting estimates.

 When crafting your promotion, ask yourself these questions: